tournepivoine/shinpokered-fr/README.md

 - Cleaned up compiler tags and made it easy to compile with spaceworld-style sprites
 - Fixed a grass tile in the Forest tileset not counting for encouner generation

+v1.23.06
+- Organized front and back battle sprites to be controlled via assembler tags in the makefile
+- AI can now handle fly/dig loops between the two pokemon

 #Bugfixes:
 -----------